simonli357/AD/README.md

 - change gps_id according to the id of the gps module mounted on the car.

 #### Start the Run
-- prior to starting the run, align the car's heading to the north of the map, then press the reset button on STM32 board.
-Place the car in the starting direction after three seconds.

 - if gps is used, the car should autonomously plan a path from the starting point to all destination points.
 - once the path is visible on the gui, press the start button to start the run.
 - if gps is not used, click on any destination point on the map in the gui, press the plan button to plan a path, then press the start button to start the run.